Moves Management: The Guide for Effective Fundraising

 With an additional marketing channel that is free to use, your nonprofit can expand its reach and find even more donors who may one day become major giving candidates.

-Solidify your tech stack and moves management software.
+Solidify your tech stack and moves management tools.

 Each step of the moves management process is tracked using technology.
 It is crucial that the various nonprofit tech tools you use to connect with donors are working in sync.